web2solutions/T-Rex-Specs/README.md

 The AgileRest layer provides support for hot deploy of new REST end points.

 The AgileRest layer provides automatic generated doc for each mapped server resource.

+	The generated docs provides all techinal informations about each end point .
+	It provides several working client code samples.

 The AgileRest Layer does not servers static content, which is served via CDN / Nginx.